Civic Engagement Topical Module (2023)

 d.
 Discussed state, national, or global issues with others

-f.
-Raised awareness about state, national, or global issues
+a.
+Raised awareness about issues, whether local or global

-h.
-Asked others to address state, national, or global issues
+c.
+Asked others to address issues, whether local or global

-j.
-Organized others to work on state, national, or global issues
+d.
+Organized others to work on issues, whether local or global

-5. Think about the experiences you may have had with campus, local, state, national, or global issues.
-What about these experiences has been most meaningful to you? [text box]
+6. Think about the experiences you may have had with campus, local, state, national, or global issues.
+What about these experiences has been most meaningful to you?
+(5,000 character limit) [text box]